NWSpitfire/Ender-3-Stealthburner-Edition/README.md

 This documentation is a Work In Progress and will be updated over time, however the 3D Printer is fully functional and works correctly at this point.

+BOM:

+- E3D V6 (Cheaper to build from Spares): TBA
+- Textured PEI Magnetic bed: TBA
+- Raspberry Pi: TBA
+- TBC

-CAD Model status: Incomplete - use at your own risk Printer Status: Beta.
+- CAD Model status: Incomplete - use at your own risk.
+- Printer Status: Beta.

 Credit for 3rd Party files used;